Legacy Post Disclaimer

 The Gulfside IGA alongside it, also off 26th

-Street, it is not hiring, because it’s been closed since January, after
+Street, it is not hiring, because its been closed since January, after

 remaining open, but struggling to hang on, since Hurricane Michael.